Discovery Museum

 The Discovery Museum is a science museum and local history museum situated in Blandford Square in Newcastle upon Tyne, England.
 It displays many exhibits of local history, including the ship, Turbinia.
-It is managed by Tyne & Wear Archives & Museums.
+It is managed by North East Museums.

 History

 The Discovery Museum started life in 1934 as the Municipal Museum of Science and Industry.
 The collections were housed in a temporary pavilion built for the 1929 North East Coast Exhibition in Exhibition Park, Newcastle.

 The collections and displays grew for another forty years, until the temporary pavilion could no longer meet the museum's needs.
 In 1978, the museum was re-located to Blandford House, the former Co-operative Wholesale Society Headquarters for the Northern Region.
 Designed by Oliver, Leeson & Wood in 1899, the building had been the distribution centre for over 100 Co-op stores across the region, and contained extensive warehouse space and offices.

 The museum was re-launched as Discovery Museum in 1993 at which time the Turbinia was moved from Exhibition Park.
 In 2004 the £13 million redevelopment of the museum was complete and the following year the venue attracted 450,000 visitors.